 Who are BT?

-The big daddy of UK broadband, BT owns the infrastructure that all other providers except Virgin Media use to put ADSL, ADSL2+ and now fibre optic internet into your home.
 It's the biggest fixed-line broadband provider by user numbers, its 'Home Hub' wireless router is well regarded, and it offers a good variety of products - everything from a straight broadband deal to offers including mobile phones, mobile broadband dongles and television services.
-With the introduction of BT Sport in 2013 the firm is now competing directly with premium TV bundle providers.
+And with the introduction of BT Sport in 2013 the firm is now competing directly with premium TV providers.

 BT claims to be the world's oldest communications company, dating back to the Electric Telegraph Company of 1846.
-British Telecom (as it was known) was formerly part of the Post Office - then a government department - but became a public limited company (plc) in 1984.
+British Telecom (as it was known) was formerly part of the Post Office - then a government department - but became a plc in 1984.
 It now has more than 7 million subscribers (including Plusnet, which it owns) to its BT Broadband products.